kubernetes-sigs/vsphere-csi-driver/docs/book/troubleshooting.md

 ### CNS-CSI driver

 - To examine the CNS CSI driver related issues, update the log level for the vsphere-csi-controller and vsphere-syncer containers.
-  - CNS-CSI driver on Project Pacific Cluster is deployed on vmware-system-csi namespace as Kubernetes deployments.
+  - CNS-CSI driver on vSphere with Kubernetes Cluster is deployed on vmware-system-csi namespace as Kubernetes deployments.
   - Edit the deployment of vSphere CSI controller and find the LOGGER_LEVEL option in the container's arguments.

     ``` sh